anudeeps0306/Markup-Editor/markup-editor/README.md

-#This is React Based Project to create Markup-Editor
+#This is React Based Project to create Markup-Editor.